 A Global Look at the Creator Economy

-The creator movement isn’t just a U.S. phenomenon; this economy is scaling globally very fast.
+The creator movement isn’t just a U.S. phenomenon.
+This economy is scaling globally very fast.
 These numbers show just how global this shift really is:

 70. Europe’s creator economy hit $10.35B in 2023 and is on track to reach $41.17B by 2030, according to Dimension Market Research.